lpsinger/userguide/index.rst

 neutrinos).

 Advanced LIGO and Advanced Virgo began their third observing run (O3) on April 1, 2019.
-For the first time, **LIGO/Virgo alerts will be public**.
-Alerts will be distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`).
+For the first time, **LIGO/Virgo alerts are public**.
+Alerts are distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`).
 There are two types of alerts: human-readable :term:`GCN Circulars <GCN Circular>` and machine-readable :term:`GCN Notices <GCN Notice>`.
 This document provides a brief overview of the procedures for vetting and sending GW alerts, describes their contents and format, and includes instructions and sample code for receiving GCN Notices and decoding GW sky maps.

 Contents